strmprivacy/docs/docs/quickstart/ccd.md

 ## Using an existing Kafka cluster over TLS, with SASL/Plain authentication{#tls-sasl-plain}

-This hands-on sessions shows how to get up-and-running with your Customer Cloud Deployment using an _authenticated Kafka Cluster_ that uses [SASL/PLAIN over TLS][sasl-plain] authentication.
+This hands-on session shows how to get up-and-running with your Customer Cloud Deployment using an _authenticated Kafka Cluster_ that uses [SASL/PLAIN over TLS][sasl-plain] authentication.

 It's probably a good idea to first run the getting started with the unauthenicated demo Kafka detailed in the sections above to